pschippe/interview-questions/README.md

 #### General Questions

+- Notes:
+    - Let them know I'm nervous
+    - I'm used to talking with non technical people
+    - Block level elements (Accessability requirements like Header and Footer)
+    - Css structure of classes, css module styling out, some property
+    - Been spending more time in the Tech Opps area instead of coding (wearing multiple hats)

 - Talk about your preferred development environment.
+    - **N: What kind of stuff am I using on desktop to interface and work on code
+    - **N: VS Code
+    - **N: Chrome Developer tooks
 - Name 3 ways to decrease page load (perceived or actual load time).
 - If you jumped on a project and they used tabs and you used spaces, what would you do?
 - Describe how you would create a simple slideshow page.
 - What is a CDN and what advantages or disadvantages does it have?
+    - **N: Content Delivery Network (CDN) S3 Bucket, load balancing, external servers
 - What are differences between compiled and interpreted languages?
 Name an example of each.

 #### General Front End
 - Which do you prefer, React or Angular?
 Why?
+    - **N: React has a low API footprint (not as perscriptive)
+    - **N: In a dev group not as familiar with FE and needs Perscriptive like .Net shops
 - How do you keep CSS from running out of control?
+    - **N: Semantics refers to the name identifying the purpose of the element and the CSS
+    - **N: Team level - Implement style guide, avoide utility classes, encapsulate and make them reusable
+    - **N: at 100+ lines i question if i should be breaking out and refactoring the code

 #### JavaScript